First Look: The Second Annual New Intelligent Enterprise Survey

 How are organizations using analytics?
 Can people access the data they need?
 Here are a few highlights from our newest survey.

-Only about four in 10 respondents have access to the information they want; almost one-fifth say they have limited or no access to the data they need to be successful.
+Only about four in 10 respondents have access to the information they want either to a great extent or completely.
+The majority are less satisfied with their information access — and almost one-fifth either have limited or no access to the data they need to succeed in their jobs.

 The top three objectives organizations cited for using analytics are difficult to measure, but they align with organizations’ primary business objectives, suggesting that people are starting to recognize the value of using analytics for strategic decision making.